Comment on page

-Paging Enable paging to page the results, especially of large datasets where you don't need to query all the included records.
+Paging / Pagination Enable paging to page the results, especially of large datasets where you don't need to query all the included records.
 You can also take advantage of paging to limit the results of a query.
 When paging is enabled you can select how many records per page, which page number, and optionally include page metadata and total item count.

 Distinct Distinct records can be manipulated based on the requirements for your query.
 By default automatic detection is enabled - meaning it will automatically detect whether you want distinct records or not based on your query's settings.
 However, you can choose to override this and either enable or disable distinct records.

 Evals are completely optional.
 They allow you to reference fields in joined tables to add them to your query response.

 Database lock is an optional setting used to lock the query from executing while other APIs are updating the same table.
 This feature can be useful when there is a high volume of simultaneous API requests affecting the same database records.

 An example of this could be an incremental counter.
 If the same API is being hit simultaneously it's possible the same count number gets added more than once.
 With lock enabled on a get action, the get would be locked until other APIs complete updating, adding, or deleting in the same table.
 Once those operations have ended, the get can retrieve the records.